1995–96 FIBA European Cup

 The 1995–96 FIBA European Cup was the thirtieth edition of FIBA's 2nd-tier level European-wide professional club basketball competition. it occurred between September 5, 1995, and March 12, 1996.
 The final was held at Araba Arena, Vitoria, Spain.
 In the final, Taugrés defeated PAOK, in front of 5,500 spectators.

 Team allocation

+Country ranking

+For the 1995–1996 FIBA European League, the countries are allocated places according to their place on the FIBA country rankings, which takes into account their performance in European competitions from 1992–93 to 1994–95.

+Teams

 The labels in the parentheses show how each team qualified for the place of its starting round: